kennethdean2010/tutorials/HOW-TO-self-service-macOS-upgrades/README.md

 ##Packages

 Since macOS is distributed through the App Store, we need to capture the package while it's being downloaded to a host machine.
-Begin downloading `Install macOS Sierra.app`, but pause the download part way through.
+Begin downloading `Install macOS Sierra.app` from the App Store, but pause the download part way through.

 Locate the installer package in the `/private/var/folders/` directory, then use the following `ln` command in Terminal to create a hard link to a file on your desktop called `Install macOS Sierra.pkg`.